Assignment Help

 The Law of Large Numbers and Central Limit Theorem

-The Law of Large Numbers states that the sample mean of a large number of independent and identically distributed random variables converges to their expected value as the sample size increases.
-This provides a theoretical justification for using the sample mean as an estimator of the population mean.
+The Law of Large Numbers states that the sample mean of a large number of independent and identically distributed random variables converges to their expected value as sample size increases — providing theoretical justification for using the sample mean as an estimator of the population mean.

 The Central Limit Theorem (CLT)